aollin/racechrono-ble-diy-device/README.md

 ## CAN-Bus filter characteristic (UUID 0x0002)

-This characteristic is write only.
+This characteristic should be exposed as WRITE (with response).

 ### Deny all